-The company logo’s visualization of Turkish Airlines demonstrates important brand advantages, providing a recognizable and memorable identity.
-The stylized silhouette of a stork is a symbolic representation of flight, speed, and safety.
+The visualization of the Turkish Airlines logo demonstrates the brand’s significant advantages, providing a recognizable, memorable identity.
+The stylized silhouette of a stork symbolizes flight, speed, and safety.

 Turkish Airlines: Brand overview